 Post ECT headache

-Brief confusion/drowsiness following anaesthetic
+Brief confusion/drowsiness following administration of the anaesthetic

 Side effects are usually mild and most patients return to baseline cognitive ability after a course of treatment has finished.
 Some patients have symptoms that may persist.
 Long-term memory loss is rare.

 The main risks involved with ECT are related to the use of a general anaesthetic (e.g. airway issues).

 There is a small risk that the patient will not respond to the treatment.

 “Today we have discussed ECT, an alternative treatment for your depression.
 I think this treatment option is something you should consider, given that the antidepressant medications you have tried have not resulted in any improvement in your mood.
 We know that ECT can help approximately 70-80% of people with the type of depression that you have.”

 “You will probably require multiple treatments in order to help stabilise your mood.”